antimof/UxPlay/README.md

 ### Building OpenSSL >= 1.1.1 from source.

 If you need to do this, note that you may be able to use a newer version (OpenSSL-3.0.1 is known to work).
-You will need the standard development toolset (autoconf, automake, libtool, etc.).
+You will need the standard development toolset (autoconf, automake, libtool).
 Download the source code from [https://www.openssl.org/source/](https://www.openssl.org/source/).
 Install the downloaded